-Sri Lanka is party to over 20 Bilateral Investment Agreements.
-Most of these are with the USA, European states and other countries in Asia, especially South Asia.
-The text of these BITS are exclusively on investment promotion and protection, and in fact, this is clearly spelt out in the title of each agreement.
-There could, in the future, be a movement towards the inclusion of broader interests.
-Recently, certain OECD countries, namely Finland and Belgium, requested the http://www.unctadxi.org/templates/DocSearch.aspx?id+779 inclusion of social and environmental considerations in their Bilateral Investment Agreements with Sri Lanka.
+Sri Lanka is party to over 20 Bilateral Investment Agreements.182 Most of these are with the USA, European states and other countries in Asia, especially South Asia.
+The text of these BITS are exclusively on investment promotion and protection, and in fact, this is clearly spelt out in the title of each agreement.183 There could, in the future, be a movement towards the inclusion of broader interests.
+Recently, certain OECD countries, namely Finland and Belgium, requested the

-P.S.
+178 P.S.
 Mehta, P. Kumar, 'RTAs and South Asia: Options in the Wake of Cancun Fiasco', paper presented at the international conference to mark 10 years of Australia South Asia Research Centre (ASARC), 27, 28 April 2004, Australian National University, Canberra.